Air 424: Structure

 Royal Navy pilots begin at the Britannia Royal Naval College (BRNC) to do 35 weeks of officer training, then move to 727 Naval Air Squadron to undergo fixed-wing aircraft training on the Grob Tutor; not everyone makes it through this part of naval training.
+15% of officers were picked for fast jets, and 85% would fly helicopters.
+Before any flying, officers would have Flight Grading at RAF Roborough.
 The pilots then undertake Air 424.

 Once Air 424 is completed, the Royal Navy's novice pilots move onto Elementary Flying Training at 703 Naval Air Squadron at RAF Barkston Heath in Lincolnshire, where the pilots effectively gain their pilot's licence after around 60 hours of flying.
 Helicopter pilots then undertake Basic Rotary Training with the tri-service No. 1 Flying Training School at RAF Shawbury, which takes 24 weeks and around 60 hours of flying; these helicopter pilots then end up at the Search and Rescue Training Unit of 202 Squadron if streamed to fly either Merlin HM2 or Wildcat HMA2.
 Fixed-wing novice pilots go to 72 Squadron at RAF Valley to fly the Texan.
 Pilots also cover the additional one-week Initial Sea Safety Course.

 Naval pilots have to complete dunker training every two years.